What happens to information about me?

 The Freedom of Information Act 1982 (Victoria) allows people to have access to their health records in most circumstances.
 All requests for access should be made to the Freedom of Information Officer.
 A fee is charged for this service.

 - taking precautions to keep data safe

-- following the Retention and Disposal guidelines as required by the Public Record Office of Victoria.
+- following the Retention and Disposal guidelines as required by the Public Record Office Victoria.

 If you have feedback about the management of your privacy, you can talk to any member of your treating team.
 There are also external organisations which assist with health care complaints:

-If you have any questions or concerns during your episode of care with us please discuss them with your Unit Manager or treating Therapist.
+If you have any questions or concerns during your episode of care with us, please discuss them with your treating therapist or the manager of the Unit treating you.
 After discharge, if you have any concerns, you can write to:

 Chief Executive Officer